FreshAlacrity/key-logger/README.md

 # Key-Logger
- A simple keylogger to gather data locally for analysing possible keyboard layouts
+A combination of simple keylogger and T9-style keyboard construction for minamal input composition

 ## Setup
 This will need to be done any time the file is moved!